roddi/FURRDataSource/README.md

 # FURRDataSource
-__Please Read about the Swift 3 API changes and Swift 2 / 3 compatibility further down.
-It's kind of important!__
+__Swift 3 only now!
+Please Read about the Swift 3 API changes and Swift 2  further down.__

 a generic and robust way to drive a table view (or collection view)